brainglobe/brainglobe.github.io/docs/source/tutorials/segmenting-1d-tracks.md

 2. Install `brainglobe-segmentation` by selecting `Plugins > Install/Uninstall plugins` and searching for `brainglobe-segmentation` in the searchbox.
 If it is not installed yet, click on the `Install` button.

 :::{caution}
-On Silicon Macs you may have to `conda install hdf5` first for the installation to be successful.
+On Silicon Macs you may have to run `conda install hdf5` on the command line (in your conda environment) first for the installation to be successful.
 :::

 3. Open the `brainglobe-segmentation` widget by selecting `Plugins > Region/track segmentation (brainglobe-segmentation)` in the napari menu bar near the top left of the window.